enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 If you open `localhost:9411` in your browser, you can click the `Upload JSON` button, which is located next to the `Search by trace ID` box.
-Point to your file and you'll see how you, your team, or your users will see your data visualized in the tool.
+Point to your file and you'll see how you, your team, or your users will see the data visualized in the tool.
 You can use this technique to highlight the most critical parts of your application and make them stand out from other standard annotations.